 EC meters are a very important piece of hydroponic equipment that many people don’t use.
-Especially if you are a beginner you may not have even heard of using an EC meter in hydroponics.
+Especially if you are a beginner, you may not have even heard of using an EC meter in hydroponics.
 But let me tell you that it can make or break your whole hydroponic system.

-Basically, an Electrical Conductivity meter or EC meter is an electrical device that measures the number of free-floating ions (N+ or OH–) or the number of salts in the nutrient solution represented as the concentration of a nutrient solution.
-The EC meter gives the measurement in millisiemens per centimetre (mS/cm) which can be converted into PPM.
+Basically, an Electrical Conductivity meter or EC meter is an electrical device that measures the number of free-floating ions (N+ or OH–) or the number of salts in the nutrient solution, represented as the concentration of a nutrient solution.
+The EC meter gives the measurement in millisiemens per centimetre (mS/cm), which can be converted into PPM.

-In this article, I am going to tell you the best EC meters available for hydroponics in the market.
+I am going to tell you the best EC meters available for hydroponics in the market.
 Along with that, I am also going to cover all the essential points that you must know before buying or using an EC meter.

 This article is the ultimate guide to buying an EC meter for hydroponics.